-We need to work together to ensure the overall aims of the Water Framework Directive are met.
+- We need to work together to ensure the overall aims of the Water Framework Directive are met.
 In order to work together effectively we need to agree on the issues and solutions.
-The following section includes some of the issues that were raised as part of the catchment workshop; however it is not a full list.
-All of the comments received will be taken into account and the following is just a flavour of these comments.

-- More connectivity of rivers
+The following section includes some of the issues that were raised as part of the catchment workshop and the RBMP consultation; however it is not a full list.
+More connectivity of rivers

 - Important to maintain work done so far e.g. on Lleyn fens

 - Need to share information

 - Invasive non-native species

 - Further water quality improvements required to enhance salmon and sea trout populations

 - More effective working with Local Authorities needed

 - Improved riparian management needed

 - Ongoing concerns about Llyn Padarn nutrient enrichment and arctic char populations

 - Effective hydropower development

 - Coastal erosion and flooding

 - Flooding in general

-- Water quality impact of nutrients and chemicals
+- · Water quality impact of nutrients and chemicals

+- · Decline in aquatic habitats and species

+- Integration with other plans